SignPath

 Parameter Value Description

--config /path/to/config/file.json Path to config file
+--config /path/to/config/file.json Path to config file

--o $OrganizationId The id of the organization to use
+--organization-id $OrganizationId The id of the organization to use

--t $ApiToken The API token for a CI or Interactive User (can be created in the “Users and Groups” UI)
+--api-token $ApiToken The API token for a CI or Interactive User (can be created in the “Users and Groups” UI)

 Keys are not specified directly